AmreshSinha/Spotify-Cards-API/README.md

 <img src="https://spotify-cards.up.railway.app/api?id=05iALOptaNoV3EmXnxz1IJ&color=A0C3D2" />
 </p>

-A unofficial open-source Spotify PromoCards API built to serve Song Cards.
+An unofficial open-source Spotify PromoCards API built to serve Song Cards.
 For more information on using this API, see <a href="https://spotify-cards.up.railway.app/">Docs</a>

 # Table of contents